mattrjackson/runtime_units_rs/README.md

 ```
 # Performance
 Currently conversions on my laptop cost < 1 nsec if converting between the same quantity, and up to 3 nsec using the convert method from `Quantity`.

+# API Stability
+This library is still a work in progress.
+Expect futher changes to the API as it matures.